 With so many people from such different backgrounds applying to associate product manager jobs, bootcamp grads should send compelling cold emails to recruiters, hiring managers, and fellow bootcamp alumni to improve their chances of being noticed in the initial batch of applications.

-To help facilitate this process, many bootcamps have alumni groups on Slack, LinkedIn, and Facebook, as well as other useful job-seeking and networking resources, which are available through their career centers.
-It is quite common for career coaches to maintain an updated list of where their alumni work, so be sure to reach out to them, especially if you are looking for a connection at a specific company.
+To help facilitate this process, many bootcamps have alumni groups on Slack, LinkedIn, and Facebook.
+You can also find other useful job-seeking and networking resources through their career centers.
+It is quite common for career coaches to maintain an updated list of where their alumni work.
+Reach out to them, especially if you are looking for a connection at a specific company.

 4. Research the company to prepare for behavioral interview questions